antoinejulien/Level-US_GRO400_H21/Electronics/README.md

 # Wiring:
-  See bloc scheme for connections.
+  See image above for the connections.